 I took a break for several years, while I began my teaching career, and then finished writing all of the songs in 2012.
 In 2015, I scratched several of the songs and refined the plot, adding and subtracting several characters along the way.
 Finally, in 2016, with my wife pregnant and my school being one year away from its 50th musical, which offered a perfect opportunity for a premiere, I was determined to finish the show.
 I was pickier than ever this time and ended up cutting 6 of the 16 songs.
 I rewrote them from scratch and spent countless summer nights staying up till 2, 3, or 4am to finish my first rough draft of the show by the time the school year rolled around in the fall of 2016.
 The show has taken many steps in the last year, making its way through three extensive draft revisions (and countless mini-rewrites), complete with substantial song, character, scene, and premise cuts, edits, and additions.

-I am proud to say that after the concept came to life in 2008, the first round of music was written in 2012, and the first draft of the entire show was completed and copywritten in 2016, the show premiered in 2017, it was workshopped in 2019, was re-orchestrated in 2020, professional tracks were created in 2022, and is now ready for the next stage of submissions in 2020!
-For those than have that have been a part of the process, thank you for sticking with this project.
-And for those that will be performing the production, my sincerest gratitude for tackling the premiere.
+I am proud to say that after the concept came to life in 2008, the first round of music was written in 2012, the first draft of the show was completed and copywritten in 2016, the show premiered in 2017, it was workshopped in 2019, was re-orchestrated in 2020, professional tracks were created in 2022, and is now ready for the next stage of submissions in 2020!
+For those than have that have been a part of the process, thank you for sticking with the project!